 The EU’s ‘Hamiltonian’ moment?

-President Macron and Chancellor Merkel made history this week by publicly calling for a joint EU-backed recovery fund to boost the European economy amid the COVID-19 pandemic.
+President Macron and Chancellor Merkel made history this week by publicly calling for a joint EU-backed recovery fund to boost the European economy amid the COVID-19 pandemic

-Both leaders signalled support for the European Commission to borrow up to half a trillion euros to be distributed to member states to support their Coronavirus responses.
+As a joint EU-backed recovery fund is prepared, both leaders signalled support for the European Commission to borrow up to half a trillion euros to be distributed to member states to support their Coronavirus responses.
 For Chancellor Merkel especially, in the twilight of her chancellorship, this shift in posture marks an important milestone in the EU’s constitutional development.
 While the mechanics of how the money would be raised and dispersed remains unclear, the increasing willingness of member states to share a proportion of the economic burden of COVID-19 at EU-level drew Henrik Enderlein, from the Hertie School in Berlin, to claim that we might have just seen a ‘Hamiltonian moment’ for the EU.

 Crucially, any such resources would likely be available to member states and regions as grants, and not loans, and it is unlikely that such grants would be contingent on punitive reforms, as was the case with the EU-backed bailouts of heavily indebted EU member states following the onset of the 2008 financial crisis.